 When identifying potential mentors, think broadly, including reflecting on what biases you might have about what an appropriate mentor looks and behaves like.
 Sometimes biases mean we can overlook or discount the people who would actually be the best person for the role.
 Remember also that your mentoring needs may change over time.

-4. Evaluate the mentor options you have generated
+Step 4: Evaluate the mentor options you have generated

 If you have a choice between potential mentors, the following questions may help you make a choice.
 Are they: